 Deutsche Bank acted as participant in and filed withholding tax refund claims through the electronic refund procedure (elektronisches Datenträgerverfahren) on behalf of, inter alia, two former custody clients in connection with their cum-ex transactions.
 In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately € 49 million for tax refunds paid to a former custody client.
 Deutsche Bank expects to receive a formal notice for the same amount.
-On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of € 2.1 million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
-In 2020, Deutsche Bank made the requested payment and filed an objection against the liability notice.
-On 28 July 2021, Deutsche Bank received a letter from the FTO stating that the revised tax assessment notice dated December 2019 was not a valid administrative act as it could not be served to Deutsche Bank's client due to its liquidation already in 2016.
-On the same day, the FTO issued another liability notice to Deutsche Bank arguing that it issued incorrect tax certificates.
-On 30 May 2022, Deutsche Bank's objections against the liability notices were rejected.
-On 1 July 2022, Deutsche Bank filed a claim against this rejection with the Fiscal Court of Cologne (Finanzgericht Köln).
+On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of € 2.1 million in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
+In January 2020, Deutsche Bank made the requested payment.
+On 1 July 2022, Deutsche Bank filed a claim against the payment with the Fiscal Court of Cologne (Finanzgericht Köln).

 By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
 Deutsche Bank had acquired BAS and Service KAG as part of the acquisition of Sal.
 Oppenheim in 2010 and sold them to BNY in the same year.
 BNY estimates the potential tax liability to amount to up to € 120 million (excluding interest of 6 per cent p.a.).
 In November and December 2020 counsel to BNY informed Deutsche Bank that BNY and / or Service KAG (among others) have received notices from tax authorities in the estimated amount with respect to cum-ex related trades by certain investment funds in 2009 and 2010.
 BNY has filed objections against the notices.
-Following receipt of payment orders from tax authorities in the amount of € 60.6 million in relation to one of the investment funds and after consultation with Deutsche Bank, BNY in September 2022 paid € 13.6 million to tax authorities.
-The remaining € 47 million in relation to that fund were paid by Warburg Invest Kapitalanlagegesellschaft mbH (the investment fund's manager).
-Further, following receipt of payment orders from tax authorities in the amount of € 11.8 million regarding another one of the investment funds and after consultation with Deutsche Bank, BNY in January/February 2023 paid € 7.9 million to tax authorities.
-The remaining € 3.9 million was paid by Hansainvest Hanseatische Investment-GmbH (the investment fund's manager).
+Following receipt of payment orders from tax authorities in the amount of € 90.7 million in relation to some of the investment funds and after consultation with Deutsche Bank, BNY during 2021 to 2023 paid € 39.8 million to tax authorities.
+The remaining € 50.9 million were paid by third parties.
+On 25 September 2023, BNY received a further payment request in the amount of € 27.6 million regarding the remaining additional fund.
 In addition, BNY received from the Frankfurt Tax Office regarding another one of the investment funds a notice and payment request regarding penalty interest (Hinterziehungszinsen) in the amount of € 11.6 million with a payment deadline of 13 February 2023.
 BNY, after consultation with Deutsche Bank, applied for a suspension of enforcement (Aussetzung der Vollziehung) regarding the payment request.
-The underlying liability amount regarding this fund paid by BNY, after consultation with Deutsche Bank, to the Frankfurt Tax Office in 2021 was € 18.3 million.